News

 • Visit working farms and workplaces throughout WA, Australia, and overseas.

-• Develop new strategies to protect Australia from the introduction of diseases that impact animals and crops.
+• Work on projects developing new strategies to protect Australia from the introduction of diseases that impact animals and crops.

 • Monitor water and soil quality on farms and reserves and design sustainability plans

-• Review real cases from the veterinary clinic or research projects to formulate animal health plans
+• Explore real cases from veterinary and research settings to develop animal health recommendations.

 • Learn about the management of performance horses.